yearico

 The excess of the fair value of assets acquired over the acquisition cost paid has been attributed to Capital Reserve.

-Subsequent to year end, the Board of Directors of the Company, at its meeting held on May 2, 2024, approved to enter into a Share Purchase Agreement [SPA] amongst the Company, Bayer Zydus Pharma Private Limited [BZPPL] and Bayer Pharmaceuticals Private Limited [BPPL] to sell its entire holding of 12,499,999 equity shares [representing 24.99998% of the total paid-up share capital] of BZPPL to BPPL.
+The Board of Directors of the Company, at its meeting held on May 2, 2024, approved to enter into a Share Purchase Agreement [SPA] amongst the Company, Bayer Zydus Pharma Private Limited [BZPPL] and Bayer Pharmaceuticals Private Limited [BPPL] to sell its entire holding of 12,499,999 equity shares [representing 24.99998% of the total paid-up share capital] of BZPPL to BPPL.
 The said transaction of transfer of shares was completed on May 6, 2024.
 Post completion of the said transaction, the Company does not hold any shares of BZPPL.

-Note: 53:
+NOTE: 53:

 Attention Investors :